linda-seiter/CMSC115_2258/unit7_project/README.md

 ### **7. Code Readability and Documentation**
 - Include **Javadoc comments** to clearly document methods and their functionalities.

-## Guidelines
+## Coding Guidelines

-- Use loops and conditionals instead of advanced Java Streams.
+- You may use loops and conditionals instead of advanced Java Streams.
-- Use Arrays.toString(), but avoid other methods from the Array or Arrays classes.
+- You may use Arrays.toString(), but avoid other methods from the Array or Arrays classes.

 ## Getting Started: Run the `main()` method with sample user input